 **To learn more about LDCs, view the List of Least Developed Countries.

 There are US Federal regulations applicable to international visitors with regard to their visa as well as English language proficiency.
-International visitors typically require a J1 visa (unless they can benefit from the visa waiver program) and are required to show proof of English language proficiency.
+International visitors typically require a J1 visa and are required to show proof of English language proficiency.
 The International Faculty and Staff Services of the university overseas the J1 visa requirements and is authorized by the US Department of Homeland Security to issue the DS 2019 document that is required to obtain the J1 visa.

 Checklist of Necessary Documentation

 The host department is required to verify the visitor's English language proficiency typically through a recognized English language test.
+If the the scholar has a degree from an English speaking country, this requirement is waived.
 The minimum requirements are as follows:

 iBT - 65 total (with the speaking portion scoring no less than 17)